nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [1.02]

-##### 1.02.A01) NO-TITLE
+##### 1.02.A01) Effective Health Service Management

 - 1.02.A01.01) Gradually increase government expenditure on health to at least 3% of the GDP within a short period.

 - 1.02.A01.02) Utilize funds efficiently and transparently while actively combating corruption in the health sector.
-Digital Health

-- 1.02.A01.03) Digitize patient records and information to enhance the effectiveness and efficiency of the health services information system.

-- 1.02.A01.04) Implement online registration for medical appointments to minimize waiting times at health services institutions.
-Health Promotion and Disease prevention

-- 1.02.A01.05) Implement community-based mechanisms to identify, manage, and treat chronic non-communicable diseases.

-- 1.02.A01.06) Conduct annual health screenings for all individuals over the age of 40.

-- 1.02.A01.07) Promote healthy lifestyles, including exercise, walking, and cycling.

-- 1.02.A01.08) Develop programs to identify and address behaviors of school children who may lead to anti-social activities and are vulnerable to risks.

-- 1.02.A01.09) Establish health promotion programs to control severe and chronic malnutrition and obesity.
-Food Safety

-- 1.02.A01.10) Establish an organization to regulate food-related advertisements and implement a code of ethics to ensure advertisements provide accurate information to consumers.

-- 1.02.A01.11) Control substandard food and beverage production, import, distribution, and sale.

-- 1.02.A01.12) Mandate proper labelling of food products, including disclosure of all ingredients.
-Occupational Health, safety and wellbeing

-- 1.02.A01.13) Conduct assessments of occupational health and safety based on their nature of work for identified workplaces and issue certifications accordingly.

-- 1.02.A01.14) Provide medical expenses coverage and appropriate allowance to employees who meet with accidents during work, until they return to their duties.
-Elderly Care

-- 1.02.A01.15) Implement a comprehensive package of activities to promote physical and mental well-being, ensuring a healthy life for the elderly population.

-- 1.02.A01.16) Provide guidance and conduct counselling programs before retirement to maintain physical and mental health.

-- 1.02.A01.17) Introduce specialized geriatric clinics in disease prevention institutions for elderly care.
-Primary Care:

-- 1.02.A01.18) Appointing a family physician and health staff for 5,000 to 10,000 population.

-- 1.02.A01.19) Cluster health institutions into primary care institutions (base hospitals), secondary care institutions (general hospitals), and tertiary care institutions (teaching hospitals) to ensure effective and continuous care.

-- 1.02.A01.20) Implement satellite clinics to provide specialized health services (including visits by specialist consultants) in family physician unit areas.

-- 1.02.A01.21) Establish facilities for mental, speech, auditory, occupational, and community physical therapy.
-Hospital care

-- 1.02.A01.22) Ensure every hospital-admitted patient has a bed and necessary facilities.

-- 1.02.A01.23) Enhance ward management and nursing care plans regularly and improve nursing care for all patients in each ward.

-- 1.02.A01.24) Establish daily treatment centers in every hospital.

-- 1.02.A01.25) Certify all laboratory tests and procedures in government health institutions according to ISO standards and provide 24/7 phone access to medical professionals and nurses.

-- 1.02.A01.26) Reorganize hospital development committees involving professionals and all community groups.
-Specialized care

-- 1.02.A01.27) An extended cardiology unit, oncology unit, ophthalmic unit and nephrology unit with facilities in each district/province.
-Patients Safety

-- 1.02.A01.28) Introduce a patient charter to ensure accountability of health workers and protect patients’ rights.

-- 1.02.A01.29) Ensure quality health services to achieve “zero preventable deaths. ”

-- 1.02.A01.30) Establish a service feedback unit to investigate complaints from patients and caregivers independently.
-Emergency care

-- 1.02.A01.31) Deploy trained emergency medical response teams for ambulance services, including Suwasariya.
-Provision of essential Drugs

-- 1.02.A01.32) Establish an efficient pharmaceutical testing laboratory to ensure drug safety.

-- 1.02.A01.33) Expand local pharmaceutical production.

-- 1.02.A01.34) Eliminate corruption and fraud during the import and distribution of medicines.

-- 1.02.A01.35) Ensure the continuous supply of all essential medicines to public health institutions.

-- 1.02.A01.36) Ensure the quality and fair pricing of medicines.

-- 1.02.A01.37) Prevent drug shortages by maintaining adequate stock levels.

-- 1.02.A01.38) Establish government-owned pharmacies in every town.
-Mental Health Care

-- 1.02.A01.39) Establish a mechanism for early detection of mental health disorders and referral for specialized care.

-- 1.02.A01.40) Set up Primary Mental Health Care Centres in every Medical Officer of Health (MOH) area.

-- 1.02.A01.41) Implement programs to promote mental health among children and adolescents, focusing on preventing substance abuse and violence.

-- 1.02.A01.42) Promote community-based programs for treatment, follow-up, and family therapy for patients with mental disorders.
-Rehabilitation Care

-- 1.02.A01.43) Rehabilitation centers in every district.

-- 1.02.A01.44) Provide community-based rehabilitation services, either within the patients’ own environment or in specialized centers.
-Palliative care (Sahana Sathkara seva)

-- 1.02.A01.45) Provide home-based and institution-based palliative care services for patients with incurable diseases, including cancer and stroke.
-Oral Health Services

-- 1.02.A01.46) Implement special oral health promotion programs aimed at reducing Early Childhood Caries (ECC) among preschool children.
-Estate sector Health services

-- 1.02.A01.47) Develop special programs targeting nutrition, oral health, tuberculosis control, and the prevention of alcohol, tobacco, and other substance abuse, along with health promotion for youth in plantation communities.
-Indigenous Health care services

-- 1.02.A01.48) Strengthen the administration and management of Ayurvedic hospitals to expand medical treatments in Ayurveda, Siddha Ayurveda, and Unani.

-- 1.02.A01.49) Enhance Ayurvedic/Unani/Siddha laboratories to ensure uninterrupted production of medicines.

-- 1.02.A01.50) Increase the treatment capacity of Ayurvedic hospitals, including the number of available beds.

-- 1.02.A01.51) Expand the training system affiliated with Ayurvedic hospitals.

-- 1.02.A01.52) Promote cultivation and research to support the production of indigenous medicines.

-- 1.02.A01.53) Provide state support for new research on traditional treatment methods and medicines.
-Medical tourism in Sri Lanka

-- 1.02.A01.54) Offering exceptional healthcare services with state-of-the-art facilities and well- trained medical specialists in selected hospitals (both Western and Ayurveda).
+##### 1.02.A02) Digital Health

+- 1.02.A02.01) Digitize patient records and information to enhance the effectiveness and efficiency of the health services information system.

+- 1.02.A02.02) Implement online registration for medical appointments to minimize waiting times at health services institutions.

+##### 1.02.A03) Health Promotion and Disease prevention

+- 1.02.A03.01) Implement community-based mechanisms to identify, manage, and treat chronic non-communicable diseases.

+- 1.02.A03.02) Conduct annual health screenings for all individuals over the age of 40.

+- 1.02.A03.03) Promote healthy lifestyles, including exercise, walking, and cycling.

+- 1.02.A03.04) Develop programs to identify and address behaviors of school children who may lead to anti-social activities and are vulnerable to risks.

+- 1.02.A03.05) Establish health promotion programs to control severe and chronic malnutrition and obesity.

+##### 1.02.A04) Food Safety

+- 1.02.A04.01) Establish an organization to regulate food-related advertisements and implement a code of ethics to ensure advertisements provide accurate information to consumers.

+- 1.02.A04.02) Control substandard food and beverage production, import, distribution, and sale.

+- 1.02.A04.03) Mandate proper labelling of food products, including disclosure of all ingredients.

+##### 1.02.A05) Occupational Health, safety and wellbeing

+- 1.02.A05.01) Conduct assessments of occupational health and safety based on their nature of work for identified workplaces and issue certifications accordingly.

+- 1.02.A05.02) Provide medical expenses coverage and appropriate allowance to employees who meet with accidents during work, until they return to their duties.

+##### 1.02.A06) Elderly Care

+- 1.02.A06.01) Implement a comprehensive package of activities to promote physical and mental well-being, ensuring a healthy life for the elderly population.

+- 1.02.A06.02) Provide guidance and conduct counselling programs before retirement to maintain physical and mental health.

+- 1.02.A06.03) Introduce specialized geriatric clinics in disease prevention institutions for elderly care.

+##### 1.02.A07) Primary Care:

+- 1.02.A07.01) Appointing a family physician and health staff for 5,000 to 10,000 population.

+- 1.02.A07.02) Cluster health institutions into primary care institutions (base hospitals), secondary care institutions (general hospitals), and tertiary care institutions (teaching hospitals) to ensure effective and continuous care.

+- 1.02.A07.03) Implement satellite clinics to provide specialized health services (including visits by specialist consultants) in family physician unit areas.

+- 1.02.A07.04) Establish facilities for mental, speech, auditory, occupational, and community physical therapy.

+##### 1.02.A08) Hospital care

+- 1.02.A08.01) Ensure every hospital-admitted patient has a bed and necessary facilities.

+- 1.02.A08.02) Enhance ward management and nursing care plans regularly and improve nursing care for all patients in each ward.

+- 1.02.A08.03) Establish daily treatment centers in every hospital.

+- 1.02.A08.04) Certify all laboratory tests and procedures in government health institutions according to ISO standards and provide 24/7 phone access to medical professionals and nurses.

+- 1.02.A08.05) Reorganize hospital development committees involving professionals and all community groups.

+##### 1.02.A09) Specialized care

+- 1.02.A09.01) An extended cardiology unit, oncology unit, ophthalmic unit and nephrology unit with facilities in each district/province.

+##### 1.02.A10) Patients Safety

+- 1.02.A10.01) Introduce a patient charter to ensure accountability of health workers and protect patients’ rights.

+- 1.02.A10.02) Ensure quality health services to achieve “zero preventable deaths. ”

+- 1.02.A10.03) Establish a service feedback unit to investigate complaints from patients and caregivers independently.

+##### 1.02.A11) Emergency care

+- 1.02.A11.01) Deploy trained emergency medical response teams for ambulance services, including Suwasariya.

+##### 1.02.A12) Provision of essential Drugs

+- 1.02.A12.01) Establish an efficient pharmaceutical testing laboratory to ensure drug safety.

+- 1.02.A12.02) Expand local pharmaceutical production.

+- 1.02.A12.03) Eliminate corruption and fraud during the import and distribution of medicines.

+- 1.02.A12.04) Ensure the continuous supply of all essential medicines to public health institutions.

+- 1.02.A12.05) Ensure the quality and fair pricing of medicines.

+- 1.02.A12.06) Prevent drug shortages by maintaining adequate stock levels.

+- 1.02.A12.07) Establish government-owned pharmacies in every town.

+##### 1.02.A13) Mental Health Care

+- 1.02.A13.01) Establish a mechanism for early detection of mental health disorders and referral for specialized care.

+- 1.02.A13.02) Set up Primary Mental Health Care Centres in every Medical Officer of Health (MOH) area.

+- 1.02.A13.03) Implement programs to promote mental health among children and adolescents, focusing on preventing substance abuse and violence.

+- 1.02.A13.04) Promote community-based programs for treatment, follow-up, and family therapy for patients with mental disorders.

+##### 1.02.A14) Rehabilitation Care

+- 1.02.A14.01) Rehabilitation centers in every district.

+- 1.02.A14.02) Provide community-based rehabilitation services, either within the patients’ own environment or in specialized centers.

+##### 1.02.A15) Palliative care (Sahana Sathkara seva)

+- 1.02.A15.01) Provide home-based and institution-based palliative care services for patients with incurable diseases, including cancer and stroke.

+##### 1.02.A16) Oral Health Services

+- 1.02.A16.01) Implement special oral health promotion programs aimed at reducing Early Childhood Caries (ECC) among preschool children.

+##### 1.02.A17) Estate sector Health services

+- 1.02.A17.01) Develop special programs targeting nutrition, oral health, tuberculosis control, and the prevention of alcohol, tobacco, and other substance abuse, along with health promotion for youth in plantation communities.

+##### 1.02.A18) Indigenous Health care services

+- 1.02.A18.01) Strengthen the administration and management of Ayurvedic hospitals to expand medical treatments in Ayurveda, Siddha Ayurveda, and Unani.

+- 1.02.A18.02) Enhance Ayurvedic/Unani/Siddha laboratories to ensure uninterrupted production of medicines.

+- 1.02.A18.03) Increase the treatment capacity of Ayurvedic hospitals, including the number of available beds.

+- 1.02.A18.04) Expand the training system affiliated with Ayurvedic hospitals.

+- 1.02.A18.05) Promote cultivation and research to support the production of indigenous medicines.

+- 1.02.A18.06) Provide state support for new research on traditional treatment methods and medicines.

+##### 1.02.A19) Medical tourism in Sri Lanka

+- 1.02.A19.01) Offering exceptional healthcare services with state-of-the-art facilities and well- trained medical specialists in selected hospitals (both Western and Ayurveda).
 Providing a whole range of medical care and treatments including Ayurvedic therapy.

-Private medical service
+##### 1.02.A20) Private medical service

-- 1.02.A01.55) Regulate all health services, including private medical services, to ensure the delivery of high-quality healthcare to patients.
+- 1.02.A20.01) Regulate all health services, including private medical services, to ensure the delivery of high-quality healthcare to patients.

 ### 1.03) A comfortable home - A healthy living